Shark Conservation in the United States and Abroad

 NOAA’s proposed rule enables sustainably managed shark fisheries while eliminating the harmful practice of finning.
 The proposed rule included a statement about preemption of state laws, if those laws were inconsistent with the purpose and objectives of the Magnuson-Stevens Act.
 We included this language because eleven states and territories have enacted their own shark fin laws, each of which takes a slightly different approach to shark conservation and management.
 It was important for NOAA to confirm that these state laws did not restrict the possession of shark fins in a way that could create a problem for fishermen fishing legally for sharks in federal waters.

 As required under Executive Order 13132, NOAA has been engaging in constructive discussions with these states about how both the state and federal laws may be interpreted to further the purposes of the Magnuson-Stevens Act and the state laws together.
-Recent letters document NOAA’s view that California, the Commonwealth of the Northern Mariana Islands, Delaware, Maryland, Massachusetts, New York, Oregon, and Washington state laws do not conflict with the purpose and objectives of the MSA.
+Recent letters document NOAA’s view that California, the Commonwealth of the Northern Mariana Islands, Delaware, Hawaii, Maryland, Massachusetts, New York, Oregon, and Washington state laws do not conflict with the purpose and objectives of the MSA.
 NOAA Fisheries continues to engage with other states on this issue.

 Leading the Way in Shark Conservation

 In the United States, federal law prohibits “shark finning,” a process of removing shark fins at sea and discarding the rest of the shark.
 This practice has been prohibited by federal law since 2000, but shark conservation was further strengthened in 2010 when Congress passed the Shark Conservation Act.
 The Shark Conservation Act requires that all sharks in the United States, with one exception, be brought to shore with their fins naturally attached.